coveo/ui-kit/packages/coveo.analytics/README.md

 ### Usage (for developers)

-You have to provide your own `fetch` API compatible libraries in the global environment.
+You have to provide your own `fetch` API compatible libraries in the global environment (see [Isomorphic TypeScript, fetch, promises, ava and coverage](http://source.coveo.com/2016/05/11/isomorphic-typescript-ava-w-coverage/))

 ```bash
 npm install coveo.analytics isomorphic-fetch